-- The Diesels: These strains can be both sativa, indica or anything in between, but they tend to be more sativa dominant or leaning toward hybrid.
+- The Diesels: These strains can be sativa, indica, or anything in between, but they tend to be more sativa dominant or leaning towards a hybrid.
 The exact origin of this subgroup is not fully understood, but the most common Diesel is probably Sour Diesel.
-Plenty of other variations also exist, including NYC Diesel, Purple Diesel, Raspberry Diesel, Strawberry Diesel, Super Diesel, White Diesel, Turbo Diesel and many more.
+Plenty of other variations also exist, including NYC Diesel, Purple Diesel, Raspberry Diesel, Strawberry Diesel, Super Diesel, White Diesel, Turbo Diesel, and many more.

-- The Heirloom Strains: These strains are considered to be in purest form, and are somewhat thought of as the original choices for breeding, serving as the foundational types for many of the existing current breeds.
-Some of these heirloom strains include, African, Afghani, Thai, Hawaiian, Jamaican Gold, Acapulco Gold, Columbian, Cambodian red, Mexican red and Panama red.
+- The Heirloom Strains: These strains are considered to be of the purest form and are somewhat thought of as the original choices for breeding, serving as the foundational types for many of the existing current breeds.
+Some of these heirloom strains include African, Afghani, Thai, Hawaiian, Jamaican Gold, Acapulco Gold, Columbian, Cambodian Red, Mexican Red, and Panama Red.

 Aside from these four mentioned major group classifications, hundreds of thousands of other cannabis strain types do exist, and many of them have reached immense popularity, while some remain almost completely unheard of.
 The variety is honestly quite literally endless.